KonAkiz/konsofren/README.md

 One example I made during development was the file [main.c](examples/main.c) in the examples directory/folder.

-You can compile the example by using my [Makefile](Makefile) using stuff like GNU make on linux and some BSDs yourself:
+You can compile the example by using my [Makefile](Makefile) using stuff like GNU make on linux and make on some BSDs yourself:
 ```sh
 make
 ```